cutehater/ZDNA_G4_Research/README.md

 "Optimizing Applications of Deep Learning Models for Genomics Problems to the Subject Area of Secondary Structures in Stem Cells"

 This project bridges computational genomics, deep learning, and stem cell biology to advance understanding of non-canonical DNA structures in development and disease.
-It focuses on predicting non-canonical DNA secondary structures—specifically Z-DNA and G-quadruplexes (G4)—in pluripotent stem cells using convolutional neural networks (CNNs) with integrated multi-omics data and explainable AI (xAI) interpretation.
+It focuses on predicting non-canonical DNA secondary structures — specifically Z-DNA and G-quadruplexes (G4) — in pluripotent stem cells using convolutional neural networks (CNNs) with integrated multi-omics data and explainable AI (xAI) interpretation.

 ## Research context